 An installation point is a type of connection point linking the Fluxys Belgium transmission grid with an installation operated by Fluxys Belgium or one of its subsidiaries or with an installation connected to the Fluxys Belgium grid by means of a cross border capacity.
 Those connection points are the quality conversion facilities, the Loenhout storage facility, the LNG terminal in Zeebrugge and the LNG terminal in Dunkirk.

-A domestic point is a connectionpoint connecting the Fluxys Belgium transmission grid to a final customer or a local producer, either directly connecting an end user to the transmission grid (end user domestic point), or via a distribution network (distribution domestic point).
+A domestic point is a connectionpoint connecting the Fluxys Belgium transmission grid to a final customer or a local producer, either directly (end user domestic point and domestic point for injection), or via a distribution network (distribution domestic point).

 A model interconnecting the Northwest European market areas and Belgian final customers